HongfeiJu/Compiler_for_self-defined_programming_language/src/runtime/Readme.md

 ## How to Run Project

-For Mac/Linux:

-On terminal.app, go to Interpreter.java directory, and run the following command to compile Interpreter.java.
+Step 1: On cmd.exe or terminal.app, go to "runtime" folder and run the following command to compile the source codes.

     javac Interpreter.java

-Run the following command to run the interpreter and test Sample1_IC.txt.
-If the txt file is in the same directory, just add the file name to the command line.

-    java Interpreter Sample1_IC.txt

-Run the following command to run the interpreter and test Sample1_IC.txt.
-If the txt file is not in the same directory, we need to add the complete path
+Step 2: Run the following command to execute intermediate codes in "data" folder.

-    java Interpreter /Users/david/Desktop/SER502/sample1_IC.txt
+    java Interpreter ../../data/filename.txt